Abizern/hblog/posts/2009-11-11-some-tips-for-lazy-xcoders.markdown

 ---
-title: Some tips for lazy Xcoders
+title: Some Tips for Lazy Xcoders
-tags: osx
+tags: programming
 ---

 We all know what we should be doing when writing code.
 Each methodology you